-- Before 26/03
+- Before 02/04

 - Set-up project web site

-- Develop your "Vision" document
+- Develop your "Vision"

-- Upload the "Vision" on the website
+- Integrate the "Vision" on the website

+- In the website content, non as a separate document

-- You'll receive feedback on 30/03 (in LADISPE)
+- You'll receive feedback on 04/04 (in LADISPE)

 Vision: "WakeKill"

 - Each user requires their own personalized wake-up experience.
 Users will never miss a wake-up call, every morning will be a pleasing experience and they will never be late.
 Your house, your devices, your calendars, will team up to personalize the optimum wake-up call, personalized to you, and personalized to your day's schedule, location, and mood. - The system will exploit different means to wake up users in the morning.
 It will combine ringing, turning on the lights, the radio, and other methods, according to the available devices and to user preferences.
 It will automatically adjust time according to the user's agenda.
 When the user is not at home (e.g., hotel) it avoids activating at-home devices, and only users user devices.
 It will detect when the user actually wakes up (or is already up).